 Although Hapi is referenced as a male god, he has pendulous breasts and pronounced belly, feminine attributes of fertility and nourishment.
 He may be depicted as a dyad of identical gods.
 He wears a crown of papyrus, an essential plant for Egypt.

 The god Osiris in his agricultural role is also closely associated with the Nile and fertility of the land.
-During Inundation festivals, figures of Osiris were made of mud, and planted with barley.
-Another deity associated with the flooding of the Nile is Heqet, the frog goddess.
+During Inundation festivals, figures of Osiris are made of mud, and planted with barley.

-Natural carnelian has been used in beadwork since prehistoric times.
-A bow drill is an early example of a hole-makng tool.
-Carnelian is highly valued by the Egyptians due to its rich glow and solar qualities, and is found in tombs of Pharoahs such as Tutankhamun.
+Carnelian is highly valued by the Egyptians due to its rich glow and solar qualities, and is found in tombs of Pharaohs such as Tutankhamun.
+Today the annual floods are part of Nile history.